cascadiajs/2014.cascadiajs.com/Organizing-routes-in-Express-Apps_pvenkatakrishnan.md

 * Mounting sub apps to handle specific route/ route families.
 * Using express-namespace / express-enrouten like modules to organize routes.

+In a demo I will demonstrate how:

-I will demo how without route/code organization, apps can become maintenance hell, and how using above suggestions, teams writing bloated apps can achieve developer joy.
+* Without organization, apps can become maintenance hell,
+* Using above suggestions, teams writing bloated apps can achieve developer joy.

 ##Speaker Bio